mchristianl/synthetic-reals/NOTES.md

 > The eta rule for a record type [...] states that every `x : R` is definitionally equal to `record { a = R.a x ; b = R.b x ; c = R.c x }`.

+There is a note in the cubical standard library, both in the definitions of `IsSemigroup` and `IsMonoid`:
+_"TODO: add no-eta-equality for efficiency?
+This breaks some proofs later"_.

 ### example of "cluttered" normalized term

 E.g. `≤-≡-≤''` normalizes to 760 lines which might be fine for emacs, but it kills the atom plugin.